benblamey/hom-2/readme.md

 ## DEPLOYMENT INSTRUCTIONS FOR UBUNTU (21.04)

-0. Connect to the server forwarding ports to these ports on the server: localhost:10443 (for the microK8s dash) localhost:80 (for the HTTP services)
+0. Connect to a fresh VM, forwarding ports to these ports on the server: localhost:10443 (for the microK8s dash) localhost:80 (for the HTTP services)
 See: [https://www.ibm.com/support/pages/what-are-ssh-tunnels-and-how-use-them]()